-Clinic revenue for Q1 2020 was \$0.9 million, a decline of 24% over the previous quarter.
-This was primarily due to a decline in third-party research revenue.
+Clinic revenue for Q2 2020 was \$0.8 million, a decline of 10% over the previous quarter.
+This was primarily due to a decline in the number of billable patient visits, as the Company shifted its clinic operating model to conducting virtual only patient consultations during the COVID-19 pandemic.